populationgenomics/team-docs/cpg-infrastructure/developer.rst

 Previewing the workflow locally
 -------------------------------

+These instructions will set you up with previewing the production stack locally.
+You can combine this with `cpg-infra dev stack guide <https://github.com/populationgenomics/cpg-infrastructure-private/blob/main/docs/development.md>`_ to create your own developer stack for infrastructure testing.

 Prerequisites:

 * Have installed:
     * Pulumi
     * google-cloud-sdk
     * azure-cli
-* Get and export the pulumi access token from a CPG team-member
+* Get and export the ``PULUMI_CONFIG_PASSPHRASE`` - ask a CPG team-member.
 * Have both `cpg-infrastructure` and `cpg-infrastructure-private` cloned locally
 * Set-up a python virtual environment, installed cpg-infrastructure.
     * Usually better to `pip install -e .` in the cpg-infrastructure directory.